 IRONMAN TRIATHLON POSITION: How marketing overcame reality for some.

 While I would never call myself a triathlete, I competed in my first triathlon in 1983 and have dipped in and out of the sport occasionally since.
 Why?

 I’m a bike fitter and it is hard to understand what a triathlete goes through running off the bike unless the experience is personal.
 I’m not trying to establish any credibility here as a triathlete.
-I’ve got ‘football shoulders’ meaning I’m a crap swimmer; have too many severe joint injuries to be able run consistently without injury and am a reasonable bike rider.
-So while I’ve probably done 20 shorter distance tri’s in my life, a triathlete I will never be.
+I’ve got ‘football shoulders’, meaning I’m a crap swimmer; have too many severe joint injuries to be able run consistently without injury and am a reasonable bike rider.
+So while I’ve done 20 or so shorter distance tri’s during my life, a triathlete I will never be.
 I have paid attention to the development of the sport though.
 As an outsider looking in, I came to the belief early that there is an unreasonable emphasis on aerodynamics in triathlon, particularly Ironman triathlon, and that this overemphasis is the cause of injury and diminished performance in many triathletes.